SAP-archive/ml-model-watermarking/README.md

 ML Model Watermarking is a library for watermarking machine learning models, compatible with the main Machine Learning frameworks like [sklearn](https://github.com/scikit-learn/scikit-learn) and [Pytorch](https://github.com/pytorch/pytorch).

+# Goals

+The concept of digital watermarking has been known for 30 years, mainly for image and audio contents.
+The goal is to insert a unique, hidden and non-removable signal in the original content, to be used as an identifier.
+If a thief steals a content, the original owner can still prove his/her ownership.
+Indeed, given the efficiency of watermarking to ensure the protection of intellectual property of its users, researchers considered to adapt watermarking to protect machine learning models.
+ML Model Watermarking offers basic primitives to watermarking ML models, without advanced knowledge of underlying concepts.

 ## Installation

 ``` python